cl91/NeptuneOS/docs/Developer-Guide.md

 drivers as well.
 For instance, class drivers should not have a StartIo routine and should not use the `IoStartPacket` routine to queue and start IRP processing.

+As opposed to Windows, you cannot call `IoStartPacket`, `IoStartNextPacket`, and related routines in a DPC routine.
+To call the `StartIo` routine in a DPC routine, schedule an IO work item to start IRP processing.

 ##### Work items
 In addition to queuing IRPs due to rate limits, it is a common pattern on Windows/ReactOS for DPCs to queue a lengthy processing task to a system worker thread, which runs at a lower IRQL.
 Work items are scheduled to run at PASSIVE_LEVEL, ie. in the main event loop thread.
 It is recommended that ISRs and DPCs queue IO work items to process IRPs.
+As opposed to Windows, You cannot call `IoCompleteIrp` and related functions in a DPC routine.
+Also as opposed to Windows, you can re-queue IO work items and you do not need to free the IO work item at the end of its worker routine.
+On Neptune OS, IO work items are not one-shot objects and can be safely reused.

 #### File System Drivers